-High contoured seat and MyRIDE suspension make for a very comfortable ride.
-A powerful mower that handles well and is easy to drive.
-V-Twin 708 cc engine and 50-inch blades equal quick, efficient mowing.
+A high contoured seat and MyRIDE suspension make for a very comfortable ride.
+This powerful mower handles well and is easy to drive.
+The V-Twin 708 cc engine and 50-inch blades equal quick, efficient mowing.

 Expensive but worth the investment if you need a superior mower.
 Comes with a learning curve if you've never used a zero-turn mower.
 Belt issues are common.

 A basic push mower that is reasonably lightweight and easy to handle.
 Doesn't require oil changes like similar models by other brands.
 Clipping bag catches a lot of cut grass before needing to be emptied.
 One of the most affordable mowers by Toro.

 Not the best choice for large yards.
 Some starting issues noted.
 A few components are made of plastic and feel flimsy.

 Easy to start, easy to operate.
 Has a lot of power for hills.
 Zero-turn radius allows it to work well in tight spaces.
 Buyers particularly love the three speed options and mulching feature.

 The zero-turn operation takes a little getting used to, but with 3 speeds, you can start out slow.
 The bagger is a little bulky and the mower is pricey.

 The SmartStow storage feature works great with no fluid leaks.
 Self-propelled and a reliable mulcher.
 Easy to clean.
 Deck adjusts easily.
 Foldable handle is great for storage.
 Lots of power and features for a great price.

 Some buyers report starting problems.
 A gap where the bag attaches to the mower causes clippings to shoot back at you.